chaos-polymtl/chaos-lab/docs/experiments.md

 ### **Granuheap** ![Granuheap](assets/experimental/granuheap.png){ width="450" align=right } <span style="font-size: 0.6em; opacity: 0.6;">(*Firgure cortesy of* Granutools&trade;)<span>

-Manufactured by Granutools&trade;, Granuheap is an automated equipment that allows for the measurement of powders's angle of repose and cohesive index.
+Manufactured by Granutools&trade;, Granuheap is an automated equipment that measures the angle of repose and cohesive index of powders.

 For further information, follow the [link](https://www.granutools.com/en/granuheap) to their official website.